-Considering staining a project with Classic Gray?
+Considering staining a project with Classic Gray wood stain?
 Did you know that Classic Gray looks different on every wood species?
 That should be a big factor before you buy the stain or wood.

 Here is everything you need to know about it, before making the purchase.